emrgnt-cmplxty/fermi/docs/docs/2.develop/integrate/frontend.md

 ---

-## Leveraging Axion API JS
+## Leveraging Fermi API JS
-Axion API JS does not limit itself to simply calling methods in a contract.
+Fermi API JS does not limit itself to simply calling methods in a contract.
 In fact, you can use it to transform your web-app into a rich user experience.
-While we will not cover these topics in depth, it is important for you to know that with Axion API JS you can also:
+While we will not cover these topics in depth, it is important for you to know that with Fermi API JS you can also:

 - **[Sign and verify messages](https://github.com/near/near-api-js/blob/master/packages/cookbook/utils/verify-signature.js)**: this is very useful to prove that a message was created by the user.
 - **[Create batch transactions](https://github.com/near/near-api-js/tree/master/packages/cookbook/transactions/batch-transactions.js)**: this enables to link multiple [actions](/develop/contracts/actions) (e.g. multiple method calls).
 If one of the transactions fails, then they are all reverted.